 When the Fund engages in a short sale of a security, it must borrow the security sold short and deliver it to the counterparty.
 The Fund may have to pay a fee to borrow particular securities and would often be obligated to pay over any payments received on such borrowed securities.
 The Fund's obligation to replace the borrowed security will be secured by collateral deposited with the Fund's custodian in the name of the lender.
 The Fund may not receive any payments (including interest) on its collateral.
 Short sales expose the Fund to the risk that it will be required to cover its short position at a time when the securities have appreciated in value, thus resulting in a loss to the Fund.
 The Fund may engage in so-called "naked" short sales when it does not own or have the immediate right to acquire the security sold short at no additional cost, in which case the Fund's losses theoretically could be unlimited.
-If the price of the security sold short increases between the time of the short sale and the time that the Fund replaces the borrowed security, the Fund will incur a loss; conversely, if the price declines, the Fund will realize a gain.
+If the price of the security, the Fund will incur a loss; conversely, if the price declines, the Fund will realize a gain.
 Any gain will be decreased, and any loss increased, by the transaction costs described above.
 The successful use of short selling may be adversely affected by imperfect correlation between movements in the price of the security sold short and securities being hedged if the short sale is being used for hedging purposes.